Hyun Joo-yup: 2015 – 2017: Debut, rising popularity and hiatus

 In February 2015, Hyun, who was active as a basketball commentator, appeared as a guest on the award-winning and most-watched Korean variety show Infinite Challenge, where he got the nickname "Super Power".
 Hyun’s first entertainment show appearance was a smash hit, his antics, wit and humor impressed the audience, turning him into a TV sensation.
 Following his appearance, Hyun's name constantly appeared in Naver's real-time search.

 Since then, Hyun has been constantly appearing on TV shows as a guest, a panelist and a cast member.
-Hyun expressed that the aim of his TV appearances is to help rekindle the public’s interest in the sport of basketball, which was overshadowed by the popularity of football, baseball and golf.
+Hyun expressed that the aim of his TV appearances is to help rekindle the public’s interest in the sport of basketball, which was overshadowed by the popularity of association football, baseball and golf.

-In an interview with Korean magazine STYLER (스타일러 주부생활) in 2016, Hyun shared that he was initially hesitant when Seo Jang-hoon asked him to appear on Infinite Challenge since it was his first entertainment show appearance, but after filming, his children told him that they loved his shoot and they were excited to see him on TV.
+In an interview with Korean magazine STYLER (스타일러 주부생활) in 2016, Hyun shared that he was initially hesitant when Seo Jang-hoon asked him to appear on Infinite Challenge since it was his first entertainment show appearance, but after filming, his children told him that they loved his shoot, and they were excited to see him on TV.
 Hearing that his sons approved of his TV appearance, Hyun became receptive to TV show offers which he did not entertain before.
-In another interview in the same year, when Hyun was asked what was his basis on accepting TV program offers, he answered that he only appears on shows that his two sons would like him to.
+In another interview in the same year, when Hyun was asked what his basis was on accepting TV program offers, he answered that he only appears on shows that his two sons would like him to.

 Due to Hyun’s appointment as a basketball head coach in April 2017 and his subsequent departure from sports broadcasting, he also discontinued appearing on TV shows to focus on his coaching duties.
 His last appearance was for One Night Food Trip in May 2017.